 2.11.1 Certificate program to diploma program

-For advanced standing, graduates of either two or three year diploma programs may be eligible for individual or block transfer credits depending on the overall GPA obtained in the diploma program and the field of study.
+For advanced standing, graduates of either two or three year diploma programs may be eligible for individual or block transfer credits if they have an overall GPA of 70 per cent (B) obtained in the diploma program and the field of study.
 Credit may only be granted for courses with a grade of 60 per cent (C) or better; some program exceptions apply (see program outline).
-See section 126.96.36.199, Transfer credit/exemption, for more information.
+See section 188.8.131.52, Transfer credit/exemption, for more information.

 2.11.3 Degree program to diploma/certificate program